Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

     1. Open th `AppDelegate`
     2. Import the module
         ```swift
-            import PhoenixMapUtils
+            import NextomeLocalizationMapUtils
         ```
-    3. Initialize the `PhoenixMapHandler` in the `didFinishLaunchingWithOptions` method:
+    3. Initialize the `NextomeLocalizationMapHandler` in the `didFinishLaunchingWithOptions` method:
         ```swift
             func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
                 // Override point for customization after application launch.
-                PhoenixMapHandler.instance.initialize()
+        NextomeLocalizationMapHandler.instance.initialize()
                 return true
             }
         ```
-    The `PhoenixMapHandler` provide a UIViewController/Fragment and some methods to handle it.
+    The `NextomeLocalizationMapHandler` provide a UIViewController/Fragment and some methods to handle it.
     ### Integration
     1. Import the module
         ```swift
-            import PhoenixMapUtils
+            import NextomeLocalizationMapUtils
         ```
     2. Initialize the Fragment/UIViewController
-    The `PhoenixMapHandler` provides a UIViewController that you can use to show the flutter map.
+    The `NextomeLocalizationMapHandler` provides a UIViewController that you can use to show the flutter map.

     ```swift
-        lazy var indoorMapViewController: UIViewController = PhoenixMapHandler.instance.initializeFlutterViewController()
+        lazy var indoorMapViewController: UIViewController = NextomeLocalizationMapHandler.instance.initializeFlutterViewController()
     ```

 ### Show a new indoor map

-Once a map is available, pass the `tiles local directory`, `height` and `width` of the map to the `PhoenixMapHandler`.
+Once a map is available, pass the `tiles local directory`, `height` and `width` of the map to the `NextomeLocalizationMapHandler`.
 Those parameters can be obtained from the `LocalizationRunningState` during localization or from the specific map returned in the `NextomeVenueData`.
 More info on the venue data can be retrieve [here](features/venue-data.md).
 === "Android"
     `handler.setMap(mapTilesUrl = mapTilesUrl, mapHeight = mapHeight, mapWidth = mapWidth)`

 === "iOS"
     ```swift
-    PhoenixMapHandler.instance.setMap(tilesZipPath: runningState.tilesZipPath,
+    NextomeLocalizationMapHandler.instance.setMap(tilesZipPath: runningState.tilesZipPath,
                                         mapHeight: runningState.mapHeight,
                                         mapWidth: runningState.mapWidth)
     ```

 ### Update user live position

-When a new indoor user position is available, notify `PhoenixMapHandler` to update the blue point with:
+When a new indoor user position is available, notify `NextomeLocalizationMapHandler` to update the blue point with:

 === "Android"
     ```kotlin